-This year’s Rich Man Poor Man proceeds will be donated to our three amazing partners: Calgary Student Run Clinic, SHINE (Students for Health Innovation and Education) and Mbarara University of Science and Technology (MUST)
+Last year’s Rich Man Poor Man proceeds were donated to our three amazing partners: Calgary Student Run Clinic, SHINE (Students for Health Innovation and Education) and Mbarara University of Science and Technology (MUST)

 The University of Calgary SRC (Student Run Clinic) aims to provide accessible, quality healthcare for underserved populations in Calgary.
 With the help of physicians and student volunteers, it aims to increase access to primary care services and provide educational programs, health counselling, social and community services.